hoanhan101/gray/_posts/2020-04-14-unlimited-memory.md

 ---
 layout: post
-title: Kevin Horsley, Unlimited Memory
+title: "Summary: Unlimited Memory by Kevin Horsley"
 summary: How to remember more by applying creativity to everything you learn.
 category: Key-takeaways-from-important-reading
 tags: [book, memory, productivity]